raspstephan/CBRAIN-CAM/project_notebook.md

 python ./main.py --run_validation=true --randomize=true --batch_size=4096 --optim=adam --lr=1e-3 --frac_train=0.8 --log_step=100 --epoch=50 --randomize=true --input_names='TAP,QAP,OMEGA,SHFLX,LHFLX,LAT,dTdt_adiabatic,dQdt_adiabatic' --hidden=32,32 --convo=false

 Wait the LAT std is missing. let's fix that!
-Again in jupyter notebook
+Again in jupyter notebook.
+Ok Now run!
+It worked, but again the HDF error at the end, and the validation right in the beginning???

+Also run the colvolution thingy:

+python  ./main.py --run_validation=true --randomize=true --batch_size=128 --optim=adam --lr=1e-3 --frac_train=0.8 --log_step=100 --epoch=50 --randomize=true --convo=true --input_names='TAP,QAP,OMEGA,SHFLX,LHFLX,LAT,dTdt_adiabatic,dQdt_adiabatic,QRL,QRS' --hidden=32,32 > out.txt

 Open question:
 - How does it do train/valid split, could there be a similar problem I am having with the postprocessing?
+And when is validation run?
+    - I am not really sure what is happening in the dataLoad script.
+And I also haven't figured out when the validation is run yet
+    - I think for the no convo run, the validation didn't work!
 - Why is there a data/ directory in my repo?
+- What does Initializing queue, current size = 0/32768 mean?
+- Why is ['python', 'main.py', '--is_train=false'...]
+Running during training?
+- Why is my R2 always 0?
+- How long does the full training work and how much memory does it take --> How many experiments can I run at the same time...
+- Why is the first epoch so much slower than the following ones?

+Start my own keras script in a jupyter notebook!